-- Double-click on the daemon_0 entry in the daemon list in the NightTrace main window. - Check the Buffer Wrap checkbox on the Daemon Definition dialog. - Press OK.
+- Double-click on the daemon_0 entry in the daemon list in the NightTrace main window. - Check the Buffer Wrap checkbox near the bottom of the Daemon Definition dialog. - Press OK.

 The kernel daemon is now configured to run in bufferwrap mode.
 This means that kernel events are collected in kernel memory buffers and are not passed to NightTrace except by explicit flush operations.